viash-io/viash/README.md

 ## Install

+The following needs to be installed on your system in order to install Viash:

+- Java 1.8
+- `sbt`

 To install viash, download the [latest release](https://github.com/data-intuitive/Viash/releases) and save it to the `~/bin` folder.

 To build and install viash, run the following commands.